its-rajesh/IRMR/README.md

 2. Creating artificial interference among the stems in each track by linear mixtures.

-Navigate to the CAE folder,
+Navigate to the CAE or tUNet folder,
 ```
 python ArtificialMix.py /path/to/musdb18hq/dataset/
 ```